jupyterlab/jupyterlab/packages/ui-components/README.md

 This cleanup step is not a special property of `LabIcon`, but is instead needed for any React component that is rendered directly at the top level by `ReactDOM`: failure to call `unmountComponentAtNode` can result in a [memory leak](https://stackoverflow.com/a/48198011/425458).

-## `LabIcon` reference
+# `LabIcon` reference

-### How icon resolution works
+## How icon resolution works

 In general, icons in JupyterLab should be consumed either by creating a new instance of `LabIcon`, or by importing an existing one from another file/package.
 This standard usage pattern does not work with a small set of edge cases.
 For these cases, it is necessary to dynamically fetch or create an icon.
 The process by which this occurs is referred to as icon resolution.

-For example, in some cases an icon needs to be specified as a string (eg in the `.schema` files used to define the user settings for a JupyterLab extension).
+For example, in some cases an icon needs to be specified as a string containing the icon's name (eg in one of an extension's JSON-format `.schema` files).
 So long as the candidate icon meets a certain minimal interface:

 ```
 type IResolvable = string | {name: string, svgstr: string}